On the Future

 A provocative and inspiring look at the future of humanity and science from world-renowned scientist and bestselling author Martin Rees

 Humanity has reached a critical moment.
 Our world is unsettled and rapidly changing, and we face existential risks over the next century.
-Various prospects for the future—good and bad—are possible.
+Various outcomes—good and bad—are possible.
 Yet our approach to the future is characterized by short-term thinking, polarizing debates, alarmist rhetoric, and pessimism.
-In this short, exhilarating book, renowned scientist and bestselling author Martin Rees argues that humanity’s future depends on our taking a very different approach to thinking about and planning for tomorrow.
+In this short, exhilarating book, renowned scientist and bestselling author Martin Rees argues that humanity’s prospects depend on our taking a very different approach to planning for tomorrow.

-The future of humanity is bound to the future of science, and our prospects hinge on how successfully we harness technological advances to address the challenges to our collective future.
-If we are to use science to solve our problems while avoiding its dystopian risks, we must think rationally, globally, collectively, and optimistically about the long-term future.
+The future of humanity is bound to the future of science and hinges on how successfully we harness technological advances to address our challenges.
+If we are to use science to solve our problems while avoiding its dystopian risks, we must think rationally, globally, collectively, and optimistically about the long term.
 Advances in biotechnology, cybertechnology, robotics, and artificial intelligence—if pursued and applied wisely—could empower us to boost the developing and developed world and overcome the threats humanity faces on Earth, from climate change to nuclear war.
 At the same time, further advances in space science will allow humans to explore the solar system and beyond with robots and AI.
 But there is no “Plan B” for Earth—no viable alternative within reach if we do not care for our home planet.

 Martin Rees is Astronomer Royal, and has been Master of Trinity College and Director of the Institute of Astronomy at Cambridge University.
 As a member of the UK’s House of Lords and former President of the Royal Society, he is much involved in international science and issues of technological risk.
 His books include Our Cosmic Habitat (Princeton), Just Six Numbers, and Our Final Hour (published in the UK as Our Final Century).
 He lives in Cambridge, UK.